Asynchronous Reconfiguration with Byzantine Failures: Proof of correctness of

 If $C \sqsubset \Cmax$, then, by Lemma~\ref{lem:cmax-installation}, $r$ will eventually install $\Cmax$, and $\Ccurr$ will become not {\tlower} than $\Cmax$ (\lstlineref{dbla-replica}{upon-update-complete-ccurr-set}).
 Hence, $r$ will terminate from waiting through the first condition ($C \sqsubset \Ccurr$).
 A contradiction.

 Otherwise, if $\Cmax \sqsubseteq C$, then, by the definition of $\Cmax$, $C$ will never be superseded.
 Since $r$ remains correct forever, by Lemma~\ref{lem:history-convergence} (History Convergence), every correct replica will eventually have $C$ in its local history.
 Since we assume reliable links between processes (see Section~\ref{sec:system-model}), every correct replica in $\ireplicas(C)$ will eventually receive $r$'s $\mUpdateRead$ message and will send a reply, which $r$ will receive (\lstlineref{dbla-replica}{upon-update-read-send-resp}).
-Hence, the waiting on line~\ref{lst:dbla-replica:state-transfer-wait} of Algorithm~\ref{alg:dbla-replica} will eventually terminate through the second condition ($r$ will receive responses from some $Q \in \iquorums(C)$ with correct sequence number).
+Hence, the waiting on line~\ref{lst:dbla-replica:state-transfer-wait} will eventually terminate through the second condition ($r$ will receive responses from some $Q \in \iquorums(C)$ with the correct sequence number).
 A contradiction. \end{proof}

 Intuitively, the following lemma states that $\Cmax$ is, in some sense, the ``final'' configuration.
 After some point every correct process will operate exclusively on $\Cmax$.
 No correct process will know about any configuration {\thigher} than $\Cmax$ or ``care'' about any configuration {\tlower} than $\Cmax$. \begin{lemma} $\Cmax$ will eventually become the {\thighest} configuration in the local history of each correct process. \end{lemma} \begin{proof} By Lemma~\ref{lem:history-convergence} (History Convergence), the local histories of all correct processes will eventually converge to the same history $h$.
 Let $D = \fMaxElement(h)$.
-Since $\Cmax$ is installed and never superseded, it cannot be {\thigher} than $D$ (at least one correct replica will always ``remember'' about $\Cmax$).
+Since $\Cmax$ is installed and never superseded, it cannot be {\thigher} than $D$ \needsrev{(at least one correct replica will always have $\Cmax$ in its local history)}.

 Suppose, for contradiction, that $\Cmax \sqsubset D$.
 In this case, $D$ is never superseded, which means that there is a quorum $Q_D \in \iquorums(D)$ that consists entirely of forever-correct processes.
-By Lemma~\ref{lem:history-convergence} (History Convergence), all replicas in $Q_D$ will eventually learn about $D$ and will try to perform state transfer to it.
-By Lemma~\ref{lem:state-transfer-progress}, they will eventually succeed and install $D$.
-A contradiction with the definition of $\Cmax$. \end{proof}
+By Lemma~\ref{lem:history-convergence} (History Convergence), all replicas in $Q_D$ will eventually \needsrev{have $D$ in their local histories} and will try to perform state transfer to it.
+By Lemma~\ref{lem:state-transfer-progress}, they will eventually succeed and install $D$---a contradiction with the definition of $\Cmax$. \end{proof}